helm/charts/stable/nginx-ingress/README.md

 `controller.metrics.service.type` | type of Prometheus metrics service to create | `ClusterIP` `controller.metrics.serviceMonitor.enabled` | Set this to `true` to create ServiceMonitor for Prometheus operator | `false` `controller.metrics.serviceMonitor.additionalLabels` | Additional labels that can be used so ServiceMonitor will be discovered by Prometheus | `{}`
+`controller.metrics.serviceMonitor.namespace` | namespace where servicemonitor resource should be created | `the same namespace as nginx ingress`
 `controller.customTemplate.configMapName` | configMap containing a custom nginx template | `""`
 `controller.customTemplate.configMapKey` | configMap key containing the nginx template | `""`
 `controller.headers` | configMap key:value pairs containing the [custom headers](https://github.com/kubernetes/ingress-nginx/tree/master/docs/examples/customization/custom-headers) for Nginx | `{}`